adamsjoe/assignment219000170/README.md

           </div>
 ```

-This code will take the output of the query run when a tab is clicked, and then will determine if the message belongs to the user, or if if it belongs to another user.
+This code will take the output of the query run when a tab is clicked, and then will determine if the message belongs to the user, or if it belongs to another user.
 This will determine which CSS class is used.
 This same mechanism will also be used to show the name of the user who sent the message.
-If it was the logged in user, the name is replaced with "You" - otherwise their first name is shown.
+If it was the logged-in user, the name is replaced with "You" - otherwise their first name is shown.
 And if the user is admin then "(admin)" is appended.

 Admittedly, these tickets could have been broken down to a much lower level.
-Indeed, if this was a multiple person project it would have been essential to break these down to lower level tasks.
-However, as this was a single person project - these 6 tickets were enough to track the progress.
+Indeed, if this was a multiple-person project it would have been essential to break these down into lower-level tasks.
+However, as this was a single-person project - these 6 tickets were enough to track the progress.

 ### Task 2: FAQ

-Following on from the Live Chat feature, is the Add to FAQ section.
+Following on from the Live Chat feature is the Add to FAQ section.
 This is made up of 2 parts.
-The first part is a mechanism to add entries to the FAQ and the second part is to view these message.
-The adding part was actually a fairly easy to implement.
+The first part is a mechanism to add entries to the FAQ and the second part is to view these messages.
+The adding part was fairly easy to implement.
 When a chat message has been created, it has a field for "addedToFAQ" and this is set to false.

 The tickets for this feature are: